-The Group recognized net fair value loss amounting to P779 and P64,697 on provisionally priced receivables in 2021 and 2020, respectively, while the Group recognized net fair value gain of P93,443 in 2019.
+The Group recognized net fair value gain amounting to P41,215 in 2022 and net fair value loss amounting to P779 and P64,697 in 2021 and 2020, respectively, on provisionally priced receivables.

 Nontrade receivables mainly comprise of dividends receivables and receivables from the outstanding balance of other billings, which are not related to Group's operations.
 These are non-interest bearing and are generally collectible within one year.
 Advances to officers and employees are non-interest bearing and are subject to payroll deduction.